Skip to the main content.

 We’re deep into the era of ESG, and evidence consistently shows that high ESG-rated businesses often outperform competitors across several KPIs, such as growth, talent acquisition, retention, and investment performance.

+Investing in social and environmental responsibility improves company culture, which boosts employee engagement and cuts recruitment costs.
 In addition, evidence suggests that investors, customers and clients are actively engaging with those who take ESG seriously.

 B Corp Certification offers a means to demonstrate ESG credibility in a meaningful way.